sharonsajipaul/book_renter/CONTRIBUTING.md

 Proceed to run it and follow the instructions.
 Depending on your system, you may need to install additional software or change system settings to allow Docker to run.

-Optional: Install VSCode and/or GitHub Desktop
+_Optional:_ Install VSCode and/or GitHub Desktop

 Fork the repository and clone it to your machine.
 This can be done via the `git clone` command or GitHub desktop (Click `Open with GitHub Desktop` from the `Code` dropdown on the GitHub page)

 Open the project in the IDE of your choice.

-If using VSCode, then install the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.
+If using VSCode, then install the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension if not already installed.
 This will allow you to easily start a container in VSCode.
 Just open the command palette (`F1`/`Ctrl+Shift+P`) and run `Reopen in Container`.
 (You can also click the `><` button in the bottom left corner to see this option)